-I’m an anthropologist working in the field of intersectional gender research and education.
-I am employed at Verein für Männer- und Geschlechterthemen Steiermark, where I work in EU-projects, mainly in gender-reflective violence prevention.
+I’m an anthropologist working in postdoctoral researcher development at the University of Graz.
+I have professional experience in diversity and gender equality promotion, developing and facilitating (peer) mentoring programmes, and involving various stakeholders for creating change in organizations.
+I have expertise in intersectional gender research and education.
+In the past I’ve worked for equality offices at German and Austrian universities as well as at Verein für Männer- und Geschlechterthemen Steiermark, where I worked in EU-projects, mainly in gender-reflective violence prevention.
 I have a Ph.D.
 (2014) and M.A. in Cultural Anthropology (2009), both from Graz University.
 I also studied at the University of Otago (Dept. of Anthropology, Gender and Sociology), New Zealand.

-I’ve worked as a pre-doc and postdoc at Austrian universities from 2011 until 2016, as programme director, researcher.
-I still occasionally work as an adjunct lecturer and in equality offices of various universities.
+I’ve worked as a predoc and postdoc at Austrian universities from 2011 until 2016, as programme director and researcher.
+I still occasionally work as an adjunct lecturer.
 I am co-founder of Network Qualitative Research Graz.
 My favourite topics include: gender and migration studies, qualitative methodologies, sexualities, feminism.

 Andrea Ploder/Johanna Stadlbauer (2016): Strong Reflexivity and Its Critics: Responses to Autoethnography in the German-speaking Cultural and Social Sciences, In: Qualitative Inquiry 2016, Vol. 22(9) 753–765.